From 1st April 20017 Small Business Rate Relief is only available to ratepayers who occupy either:

 Note: If you qualify for another type of mandatory relief (such as mandatory charitable relief), you will not be able to get small business rate relief and the ordinary non-domestic rating multiplier will be used to calculate your rates.

+To apply for relief complete the application form in the 'Do it online' section of this page.
 An application will only be considered when you have fully completed the form and provided all required supporting information.
+If you want advice concerning this relief, please telephone 0151 934 4360.

 We may also arrange for one of our inspectors to visit the property.